sftwninja/SaturnRingLib/Samples/VDP2 - ColorCalc/Readme.txt

 iv) Press R to cycle back to Color Addition mode with Extension turned on.
 Toggle extension with Z as above and notice that here too overlapping regions appear slightly darker with extension turned on.
-This is because even in addition mode, the lower layer pixels apply 50% percent opacity with the pixels beneath them instead of adding
+This is because even in addition mode, the lower layer pixels apply 50% opacity with the pixels beneath them instead of directly adding like top layer pixels.